 5. Monitoring & Alerting.

-When you build your data model for CDP, you integrate the data, build up the data pipelines as cron jobs.
+When you build a customer data platform data model, you integrate the data, build up the data pipelines as cron jobs.
 Now every other morning someone calls you to tell you there is “no fresh data in CDP”.
 And you are the last to know about it.
 You need bulletproof monitoring and alerting about the performance not only of your infrastructure, the application itself but also about the data quality and regression testing of data.

 6. Integrations updates.